zmughal/gmail-imap-label/README.markdown

 gmail-imap-label
 # Description
-Proxy that sits between an IMAP client and Gmail's IMAPS server.
+Proxy that sits between an IMAP client and Gmail's IMAPS server and adds GMail labels to the X-Label header.

 Tested with mutt 1.5.21 (2010-09-15).